WanghongLin/miscellaneous/docs/macOSCmd4LinuxUser.md

 * `system_profiler` -- reports system hardware and software configuration

+To get system graphics card info, we can execute `system_profiler SPDisplaysDataType`

 * `mdutil` -- manage the metadata stores used by Spotlight

 Like `updatedb` for `locate` in Linux, `mdutil` is a mangement tool for **Spotlight** in Mac